brendanhay/gogol/gogol-shopping-content/README.md

 ## Description

-A client library for the Content API for Shopping.
+A client library for the Google Content API for Shopping.

 ## Contribute